Criticism of Twelver Shia Islam: Imamate

-Both Shia and Sunni are in agreement over the two functions of prophet-hood: to reveal God's law to men, and to guide men toward God.
-However, while Sunnis believe that both have come to an end with the death of Muhammad, Shi'ites believe that whereas legislation ended, the function of guiding and "explaining divine law continued through the line of Imams."
-In Shi'ite theology, thus, God does not guide via authoritative texts (i.e. the Qur'an and Hadith) only but also guides through some specially equipped individuals known as Imams.
-This constitution, Shi'ites say, is not limited to Islam, but each great messenger of God had two covenants, one concerning the next prophet who would eventually come, and one regarding the immediate successor, the Imam.
-For example, Sam was an Imam after Noah, Ishmael was an Imam after Abraham, Aaron or Joshua after Moses, Simon, John and all the disciples after Jesus, and Ali and his descendants after Muhammad.
-It is narrated from the sixth Imam, Ja'far al-Sadiq, "where there to remain on the earth but two men, one of them would be the proof of God".
-The difference between apostles (Rasuls), the prophets (Nabi) and the Imams, thus, is described as follows: "Rasul sees and hears the angel in awakeness and sleep.
-Nabi hears the angel and sees him while asleep, but does not see him while awake though hears the speech.
-Imam (muhaddith) is the one who hears the angel in awakeness while does not see him in awakeness or sleep."
+Both Shia and Sunni are in agreement over the two functions of prophethood: to reveal God's law to men, and to guide men toward God.
+However, while Sunnis believe that both functions came to an end with the death of Muhammad, Shi'ites believe that whereas legislation ended, the function of guiding and "explaining divine law continued through the line of Imams."
+In Shi'ite theology, God does not guide solely via authoritative texts (i.e. the Qur'an and Hadith) but also through specially designated individuals known as Imams, whose authority derives from divine appointment rather than communal election.
+This principle, Shi'ites say, is not limited to Islam; each great messenger of God had two covenants, one concerning the next prophet who would eventually come, and one regarding the immediate successor, the Imam.
+For example, Sam was an Imam after Noah, Ishmael was an Imam after Abraham, Aaron or Joshua after Moses, and Ali and his descendants after Muhammad.
+It is narrated from the sixth Imam, Ja'far al-Sadiq, "were there to remain on the earth but two men, one of them would be the proof of God".

-According to Shia, the status and authority attributed to Imams will be senseless if they are prone to the same weakness found in general people.
-God must assign someone similar to prophet in his attributes and Ismah as his successor to guide the people and to interpret the Quran.
+According to Shia, the status and authority attributed to Imams would be meaningless if they were prone to the same weaknesses as ordinary people.
+God must designate someone possessing the attributes of Muhammad and Ismah as his successor to guide the people and interpret the Quran.